Substance Abuse and Addiction Treatment Resources in Newburgh

 Outpatient Treatment Programs

-Outpatient programs are flexible programs which allow patients to remain at home throughout the duration of their treatment.
+Outpatient treatment programs are flexible programs which allow patients to remain at home throughout the duration of their treatment.
 While outpatient treatment programs provide the freedom for patients to continue with their responsibilities to their career, education and families.

 Flexible programs are wonderful resources for individuals who cannot take the necessary time needed to complete this transformation.
 However, patients who are enrolled in retreat-based therapy may be endowed with a higher likelihood of success.
 Removing the temptations and enabling circumstances which contribute to alcohol and narcotic misuse provide the participant with the sanctuary filled with focused time to spend in pursuit of their well-being and recovery.